openresty/lua-nginx-module/README.markdown

     }

-Connecting to a datagram unix domain socket file is also possible:
+Since the `v0.7.18` release, connecting to a datagram unix domain socket file is also possible on Linux:

     local sock = ngx.socket.udp()